 There are different versions of the Moka Pot which are known as Stovetop Boilers, or Stovetop Coffee Makers.
 Some stovetops pots cannot be used with electric heat.

-Because of it being made out 18/10 stainless steel construction, we choose to use the Cuisinox.
+Because of it being made out 18/10 stainless steel construction, we prefer to use the Bialetti Venus Moka Pot.

-While there are different brewing methods using stovetop boilers, this is our preferred method at Abide Culture Coffee:
+While there are different brewing methods using Stovetop Boilers, this is our preferred method at Abide Culture Coffee Roasters:

-measure out 20-25g (or enough to fill the funnel filter basket) of coffee and grind it to a little coarser than an espresso grind: basically a coarse table salt.
+Measure out 20-25g (or enough to fill the funnel filter basket) of coffee and grind it fine/medium: about 400µm.
+If using a larger pot, more coffee will be needed.

-(if your end result is bitter, grind the coffee a little coarser; it may be to fine.)
+NOTE: if your end result is bitter, grind the coffee a little coarser; it may be to fine.

-unscrew the bottom chamber. take out the funnel filter basket (the coffee basket) and remove the reducer disk. fill the bottom chamber with off-boil water just below the safety valve.
+Unscrew the bottom chamber.
+Take out the funnel filter basket (the coffee basket) and remove the reducer disk [if applicable].
+Fill the bottom chamber with water just below the safety valve.

-[the reducer disk will be used for less than a full pot of coffee.]
+NOTE: [if applicable] the reducer disk will be used for less than a full pot of coffee.

-immediately place the pot on the stovetop, in the middle of the source heat. use moderate heat to begin the process of creating pressure. be patient: the pressure will "push" a stream of coffee upwards through the upper chamber. leave the top lid open to watch for the stream of honey brown and listen for the hissing.
+Place the pot on the stovetop, in the middle of the source heat.
+If using a gas stove, keep the flame smaller than the base of the pot; under the base of the pot so the handle is not exposed to heat.
+Use moderate heat to begin the process of creating pressure.
+Be patient: the pressure will "push" a stream of coffee upwards through the upper chamber.
+Leave the top lid open to watch for the stream of honey brown and listen for the hissing.

-[if the pressure explodes or boils over, reduce heat. if there is a gurgling sound, increase the flame.]
+NOTE: if the pressure explodes or boils over, reduce heat. if there is a gurgling sound, increase the flame.